EndPointCorp/end-point-blog/2009/09/14/tests-are-contracts-not-blank-checks.html.md

       ...
 ```

-That let's the testing code be nice and compact; simply load in the class, then iterate over the Attributes to verify that the accessors are present.
+That let’s the testing code be nice and compact; simply load in the class, then iterate over the Attributes to verify that the accessors are present.

 From a tests are contracts standpoint, this approach is terrible, though, perhaps even worse than the original, incomplete set of tests I had written.
 All the reader of the tests learns is that there is an array of attributes; the reader has to go look at the implementation itself to see what those attributes are.

 Better is to use an anonymous array in the test, duplicating the attribute list; i.e.,